CHOOSE THE RIGHT NAIL

 Choosing the right size nail to work with your material and product can make a difference in its holding power.
-When nailing directly onto base materials without pre-drilled holes, the size of the nail is often dependent on the type of material you're nailing into.
+When nailing directly onto base materials without pre-drilled holes, the size of the nail often depends on the material used.

 Premium collated steel nails, designed for use in hard materials such as concrete and steel, as well as softer materials.